 Preheader: We know that they came from the East, but where exactly were their home countries?

-Are babbles fun?
+Are bubbles fun?
 They certainly are when you relax in a warm bath, enjoying their delicate touch.
 Bubbles are so awesome there is a dedicated Bubble Bath Day… and if your business has anything to do with baths, self-care, wellness, or even relationship coaching, then it’s the best time to take advantage of it.

 An email from Hustler Hollywood (a company that sells adult toys and related products) put a sensual spin on the topic to connect it to what they sell.